singaldhruv/homepage/content/home/about.md

 Hi!
 I am a first year PhD student in Finance and Economics at [Columbia Business School](https://www8.gsb.columbia.edu).
 I am interested in exploring research questions at the intersection of Finance and Computer Science.
 Previously, I was a research fellow at [Adobe Research](https://research.adobe.com), Bangalore where I worked on research projects in Machine Learning, Computer Vision, Data Mining and Marketing.

 I graduated from [Department of Computer Science and Engineering, IIT Kanpur](https://www.cse.iitk.ac.in) in 2016.
 At IIT Kanpur, I worked on research projects in Machine Learning, Algorithmic Game Theory and Program Analysis.
-In my free time, I enjoy reading, swimming, and playing football and squash.
+In my free time, I enjoy reading, tabletop games, swimming and playing football and squash.
 I also enjoy playing the guitar and listening to music.